hrzndhrn/time_zone_info/README.md

 [Config](https://hexdocs.pm/time_zone_info/config.html).
 The site shows how to enable automated updates, filter time zones, and add custom `behaviour`s.

+## Default Time Zone Data

+The default configuration of `TimeZoneInfo` is `updater: :disabled`.
+In this case, the IANA database in version `2019c` with a `lookahead` of 15 years is in use.

+If a time zone has continuation rules, the periods after the lookahead are calculating by these rules.
+Note, these calculations are much more expensive as the determination of periods inside the prepared time span.

 ## Benchmarks

 The benchmarks can be executed with `mix bench`.